vedant230902/Face_Mask_Using_CNN-/README.md

-# Face msk recognition using CNN
+# Face mask recognition using CNN

 Face mask detection using Convolutional Neural Networks (CNN) is a computer vision application aimed at automatically detecting whether a person is wearing a face mask or not.